Skip to main content

 FAQ

+Use the remote server for simpler setup without local dependencies.
 Use the local server if you have Python installed and want faster response times.
-Use the remote server for simpler setup without local dependencies.

 Use get_vpn_profiles to retrieve your VPN profile UUIDs, then pass vpn_profile_uuid to your scan tool.
 If a target IP is private (RFC 1918), always include a VPN profile.
 Don’t wait for the scan to fail before checking.